grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-crypto/ripemd160.md

 ---
 title: 'ripemd160( input, outputEncoding )'
 description: 'Use RIPEMD-160 to hash input data.'
-excerpt: 'Use RIPEMD-160 to hash input data.'
+description: 'Use RIPEMD-160 to hash input data.'
 weight: 07
 ---